Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_document_ai/getting_started_with_document_ai.md

 Duration: 10

 ### Overview
-In this step we will create a Streamlit application in SNowflake to be used for verifying the extracted values.
+In this step we will create a Streamlit application in Snowflake to be used for verifying the extracted values.

 ### Step 1: Create a Streamlit application
 The Python code for this step can also be found **streamlit_app.py** file.